UPPMAX/R-matlab-julia-HPC/docs/julia/interactiveJulia.md

 ### Example

-Requesting 4 cores for 10 minutes, then running Julia

-!!! important "Demo"
+!!! important "Interactive jobs"

-    Short serial example for running on different clusters.
+    Requesting 4 cores for 10 minutes, then running Julia Short serial example for running on different clusters.

     === "NSC"